 Snacks Tea, coffee, and fresh fruit are available all day for you to help yourself.
 'Western' treats such as chocolate and crisps are available but expensive and so are not provided by the charity, you can buy this type of thing in town which is an easy minibus ride away.
-Charles stocks the fridge with bottled soft drinks and beer, these are bought by volunteers at cost price, you just need to keep a record of what you have had and give the money to Charles accordingly.
+Charles can provide you with crates of soft-drinks or local beers, you pay him for this directly yourself.

 Supper is the main meal of the day at Mitsidi served at 6.30pm.
 Let Charles know by 3pm at the latest if you will not be eating the main meal so that we can cook the right amount.
-It is usually fresh salad, hot meal and sometimes dessert.
+It is usually fresh salad and a hot meal.
 Charles finishes work as the meal is served, so it is volunteers' responsibility to wash and dry up after dinner.